awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 **Im4gn instances**

-These instances are well suited for workload that require high random I/O performance at a low latency, such as the following:
+These instances are well suited for workloads that require high random I/O performance at a low latency, such as the following:
 + Relational databases
 + NoSQL databases
 + Search
-+ Distributed file systems<a name="is4gen-instances"></a>
++ Distributed file systems

+For more information, see [Amazon EC2 Im4gn and Is4gen Instances](https://aws.amazon.com/ec2/instance-types/i4g)\.<a name="is4gen-instances"></a>

 **Is4gen instances**

-These instances are well suited for workload that require high random I/O performance at a low latency, such as the following:
+These instances are well suited for workloads that require high random I/O performance at a low latency, such as the following:
 + NoSQL databases
 + Indexing
 + Streaming
 + Caching
 + Warm storage

+For more information, see [Amazon EC2 Im4gn and Is4gen Instances](https://aws.amazon.com/ec2/instance-types/i4g)\.

 **Topics**
 + [Hardware specifications](#storage-instances-hardware)